 At some point, you will find a service that works.
 Your test jobs are going well, you’re making a profit, now all you need to do is scale up.

 Before you begin the process of getting more customers (see the next step), it’s important you’re ready to handle more customers.
-I recommend you always have more capacity to deliver value than you have customers, which means you need to be confident you have a team in place that can over-deliver in value.
+I recommend you always have more capacity to deliver value than you have customers, which means you need to be confident you have a team in place who can over-deliver value.